Renée Lettow Lerner

 Washington, District Of Columbia 20052

-Renée Lettow Lerner works in the fields of U.S. and English legal history, civil and criminal procedure, and comparative law.
-She focuses on the history of U.S. procedure and legal institutions, especially juries.
-She also examines the differences between current adversarial and nonadversarial legal systems.
-She regularly speaks to groups of U.S. and non-U.S. judges about comparative procedure and institutions.
+Professor Lerner works in the fields of U.S. and English legal history, civil and criminal procedure, and comparative law.
+She advises judges, lawyers, and government officials from the United States and countries in Europe, Latin America, and Asia about the differences between adversarial and nonadversarial legal systems.

 BA, Princeton University; M.Litt., Oxford University; JD, Yale University